appbaseio/Docs/content/docs/pipelines/concepts/global-envs.md

 ### Through Create Pipeline

-Passing the global environment in the `global_vars` normally while creating/updating the pipeline, it will be overwritten.
+Passing the global environment in the `global_envs` normally while creating/updating the pipeline, it will be overwritten.

 ## Validate an environment